baezortega/baezortega.github.io/_posts/2018-09-22-command-line-manipulation-sequence-files.md

 ### 3. Converting SAM/BAM to FASTQ

-Converting from SAM to FASTQ (both of which are text-based formats) simply implies selecting specific columns of the SAM file and arranging them into lines of the FASTQ file.
+Converting from SAM to FASTQ (both of which are text-based formats) may be as simple as selecting specific columns of the SAM file and arranging them into lines of the FASTQ file.
 The initial `grep` command discards the SAM file header, which cannot go into the FASTQ file.

 ``` sh
 grep -v ^@ INPUT.sam | awk '{print "@"$1"\n"$10"\n+\n"$11}' > OUTPUT.fastq
 ```

 Obviously, the SAM file itself can be produced from a BAM file using the `samtools` command above.
-There is, however, a problem with this `grep | awk` approach: each record in a SAM/BAM file represent a read *alignment* to a reference sequence, and it is possible for a given sequence read to have more than one alignment.
+There is, however, a problem with this `grep|awk` approach: each record in a SAM/BAM file represent a read *alignment* to a reference sequence, and it is possible for a given sequence read to have more than one alignment.
 In contrast, each record in a FASTQ should represent a *unique read*, which implies that we should only consider one alignment (the primary alignment) for each read in the SAM/BAM file.

-The easiest way (to my knowlege) of generating a FASTQ from a BAM file, such that reads with multiple alignments are written to the FASTQ file only once, is using the `bamtofastq` command from the [biobambam2](https://www.sanger.ac.uk/science/tools/biobambam) software suite, which automatically ignores secondary alignments.
+The easiest way (to my knowledge) of generating a FASTQ from a BAM file, such that reads with multiple alignments are written to the FASTQ file only once, is using the `bamtofastq` command from the [biobambam2](https://www.sanger.ac.uk/science/tools/biobambam) software suite, which automatically ignores secondary alignments.

 By default, `bamtofastq` generates two FASTQ files, containing the forward and reverse reads in each read pair, respectively.
 The output file names are indicated via the `F` and `F2` arguments.
 Orphan forward and reverse reads without a paired mate are also output to two files, indicated by `O` and `O2`.
 For simplicity, the same file names can be used for `F` and `O`, and for `F2` and `O2` (meaning that we don't care whether the reads have a mate, but only whether they are forward or reverse).